kumaratul60/ToDo-app/README.md

 used [Material-UI](https://material-ui.com/) to design, and create POP-up (Modal) functionality.

-used React conceps: hooks, state, etc.
+used React concepts: hooks, state, etc.

 Snapshots of the todo-app 👇